Should You Train Through Elbow Pain? Expert Tips from Online Coaches

 Medically reviewed by Maria Vasquez, NASM Certified Personal Trainer and Sports Nutrition Coach with expertise in Functional Training and Running Coaching.
 CPR/AED certified for safe, effective workouts.
 Dedicated to helping you achieve strength, endurance, and optimal health.

-That nagging ache in your elbow.
-It starts as a whisper during your push-ups, crescendos with every dumbbell curl, and screams when you reach for your coffee cup.
-You're motivated, committed to your fitness goals, but elbow pain throws a wrench in your routine.
-The burning question: Should you push through the pain or hit pause?
+That nagging ache in your elbow starts as a whisper during your push-ups and crescendos with every dumbbell curl until it screams when you reach for your coffee cup.
+You're motivated and committed to your fitness goals but elbow pain throws a wrench in your routine and leaves you with the burning question of whether you should push through the pain or hit pause entirely.

 table of contents